Path superposition activating perfect quantum teleportation ability for separable states: Teleportation powered by superposition of quantum processes

 where $\rho^p_{\text{dep}} \coloneq p|\phi\rangle\langle\phi| + \frac{1-p}{2}\mathbb{I}_{2}$.
 As defined earlier $X \coloneq \alpha\beta^* + \alpha^*\beta$.
 Subsequently, the fidelity $F_{\pm}^K$ for shared two-qubit Werner states is given by

 where, the state to be teleported $\ket{\phi} = a\ket{0} + \sqrt{1-a^2}e^{i\eta}\ket{1}$ with $0\leq a\leq 1$ and $0\leq \eta <2\pi$.
 Thus, the average fidelity in this case comes out to be

-We plot the average fidelity, $\langle F_\pm^K \rangle$ for various values of $X$ and $p$, in Fig.~\ref{fig:werner}.
+We plot the average fidelity, $\langle F_\pm^K \rangle$ with respect to $p$ at $X = \mp1$, in Fig.~\ref{fig:werner}.
 We know that the average fidelity exceeds $\frac{2}{3}$ when the two-qubit Werner state written in Eq.~\eqref{werner-state} is entangled, that is $p > \frac{1}{3}$ in the standard teleportation protocol.
-Despite the fact that the two-qubit Werner states are separable for $\frac{1}{5} < p < \frac{1}{3}$, quantum advantage is observed even for $\frac{1}{5} < p < \frac{1}{3}$ because the average fidelity exceeds $\frac{2}{3}$ in this range of $p$, by applying superposition of maps in standard teleportation protocol.
-This quantum advantage is shown by yellow shaded region in Fig.~\ref{fig:werner}.
-Although we have proved our results here for Werner states constructed by mixing $\psi^-$ with $\mathbb{I}_4$, the results will hold for Werner states constructed from other Bell states as well.
+Despite the fact that the two-qubit Werner states are separable for $\frac{1}{5} < p < \frac{1}{3}$, quantum advantage is observed even for $\frac{1}{5} < p < \frac{1}{3}$ because the average fidelity exceeds $\frac{2}{3}$ in this range of $p$, by applying superposition of maps in standard teleportation protocol. { The yellow-shaded region in Fig.~\ref{fig:werner} highlights the parameter interval $\frac{1}{5} < p < \frac{1}{3}$.
+In this regime, the Werner state is separable and conventional entanglement-assisted teleportation cannot exceed the classical fidelity threshold $\frac{2}{3}$.
+Remarkably, our protocol achieves $\langle \mathcal{F} \rangle > \frac{2}{3}$ already for $p > \frac{1}{5}$, thereby exhibiting a quantum advantage in a parameter region where conventional teleportation fails. {The shaded region therefore represents an additional operational regime, beyond standard teleportation, in which quantum advantage is enabled despite the absence of shared state entanglement.} } Although we have proved our results here for Werner states constructed by mixing $\psi^-$ with $\mathbb{I}_4$, the results will hold for Werner states constructed from other Bell states as well.
 Thus, quantum advantage in quantum teleportation can be activated by applying superposition of paths in standard teleportation protocol even for a class of shared separable two-qubit Werner states with $\frac{1}{5} < p < \frac{1}{3}$.